Read our 2016 Report Card for Price.

 Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Price is shown as a purple triangle. (analysis methodology)

-Price was the primary sponsor of 1 bill that was enacted:
+Price was the primary sponsor of 2 bills that were enacted:

 - H.R.
 5612 (114th): To designate the facility of the United States Postal Service located at 2886 Sandy Plains Road in Marietta, Georgia, as the “Marine Lance Corporal Squire ‘Skip’ Wells ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Price sponsored bills primarily in these issue areas: